parallelvirtualcluster/pvc-ansible/oneshot/README.md

 1. Flush the node, wait for all VMs to migrate, then wait 15 seconds

-1. Stop and disable the `pvc-flush` daemon, stop the `pvcnoded` and `zookeeper` daemons, then wait 15 seconds
+1. Stop the `pvcnoded` and `zookeeper` daemons, then wait 15 seconds

 1. Set Ceph OSD `noout` and stop all Ceph OSD, monitor, and manager processes, then wait 30 seconds